MortalityReporting/RavenDocs/docs/source/userManual/recordManagement.rst

 Record Management
 =================

-Case Import (Importing MDI Records)
+Record Import (Importing MDI Records)
 -----------------------------------
-Case Importing is a Raven feature that imports the Comma-separated Values (CSV) or spreadsheet file into the MDI FHIR server in an MDI FHIR IG compliant format.
+Record Importing is a Raven feature that imports the Comma-separated Values (CSV) or spreadsheet file into the MDI FHIR server in an MDI FHIR IG compliant format.

 The FHIR data model is complicated and structured with multi-levels and logical references.